Nekresi: Nekresi inscriptions

+Revealing samples of Georgian script, dated from the IV-V c.c., found during the excavation of a large wine cellar (marani) caused exceptional debate (and vastly different opinions) in Georgian scientific society.
+These inscriptions made in Asomtavruli script were scratched on stone blocks, used as secondary building material irregularly (top-side to bottom-side) built into the walls of the wine cellar and, therefore, were likely created even earlier.
+It is also worth mentioning that these inscriptions represented epitaphs, however, they do not contain supplications or appeals to God, nor Christian symbols.

 Trinity church

 The Trinity church of Nekresi stands about 3 km southwest of the Nekresi monastery, on a wooded hillock known as Kudigora.
 It is a 6th–7th-century three-church basilica, measuring 3.7 x 3.2 m.
 It probably functioned as a subsidiary monastery and hermitage of the Nekresi convent.
 The monastery seems to have functioned until the 14th century; thereafter, the building was occasionally used for church services by the inhabitants of nearby villages.
 Archaeological digs yielded several burials, pieces of pottery as well as boar tusks—deposited in the 11th–13th-century layers—reminiscent of a long-established tradition of boar sacrifice at Nekresi.